Ext-Multiplicity Theorem for Standard Representations of $(\mathrm{GL}_{n+1},\mathrm{GL}_n)$: Multiplicity result:

 \subsection{Equal rank Fourier-Jacobi models}

-For an admissible representation $\pi$ of $G_n$, let $\pi^{\vee}$ be the smooth dual of $\pi$ as in \cite{BK14}.
-The proof strategy of the following theorem has similar spirit as the non-Archimedean case and we focus on the technique of left-right filtrations (Lemma \ref{lem restriction for right}, c.f. \cite[Section 5]{Ch21}) and a relation between equal rank Fourier-Jacobi model and Bessel models (Proposition \ref{prop transfer to fj}, c.f. \cite[Section 5.1]{Ch20}).
+For an admissible representation $\pi$ of $G_n$, let $\pi^{\vee}$ be the smooth dual of $\pi$ as in \cite{BK14} i.e. the Casselman-Wallach globalization of the algebraic dual of the Harish-Chandra counterpart of $\pi$.
+The proof strategy of the following theorem has similar spirit as the non-Archimedean case and we focus on the technique of left-right filtrations (Lemma \ref{lem restriction for right}, c.f. \cite[Section 5]{Ch21}) and a relation between equal rank Fourier-Jacobi model and Bessel models (Proposition \ref{prop transfer to fj}, c.f. \cite[Section 5.1]{Ch20}, \cite[Section 8.3]{Ja09}).

 \begin{theorem} Let $\pi_1$ and $\pi_2$ be standard principal series of $G_{n}$.
 Then